gavollink/cleanpath/README.md

 ## Build...

-MacOS or Linux (as tested, so far) should work on any UNIX (see [bottom](#compile-on-unix) of this README)
+MacOS or Linux (as tested, so far) and should work on any UNIX (see [bottom](#compile-on-unix) of this README)

 cc -o cleanpath cleanpath.c